 The project is strongly supported by the city government of Seropedica, who recently approved measures to reduce taxes associated with the project.
 Another key government entity, the Rio de Janeiro State government’s energy ministry, is lobbying the Rio state tax ministry to defer taxes for 20 years, specifically the ICMS tax.

-Ownership Structure
+Ownership, Governance and Employees

-In accordance with the CEG/CEG-Rio Shareholders’ Agreement, Enron’s partners in CEG/CEG-Rio will be given the opportunity to participate in Riogen.
-While final shareholdings have yet to be agreed, Enron will expect to retain a [up to 50%]interest in the project.
+In accordance with the CEG/Rio Shareholders’ Agreement, Enron’s partners in CEG/Rio will be given the opportunity to participate in Riogen.
+While final shareholdings have yet to be agreed, Enron expects to retain up to a 50% interest in the project.